 As three of the four above-stated parameters would thus be virtually predetermined, capital cost is the variable that will determine the financial viability of a port DBFOT project.
-Bidders may, therefore, seek an appropriate capital grant/subsidy from the Government (the "Authority") in order to reduce their capital investment for arriving at an acceptable rate of return.
-Though PPPs undertaken so far in the sector have been financially viable and self-sustaining, the Government's initiative to build large capacities could give rise to the need for Government support in some cases.
+Bidders may, therefore, seek an appropriate capital grant/subsidy from the Government/or the respective Port Trust (the "Trust") in order to reduce their capital investment for arriving at an acceptable rate of return.
+Though PPPs undertaken so far in the sector have been financially viable and self-sustaining, the Government's initiative to build large capacities (with redundancy of upto 30 per cent) could give rise to the need for Government support in some cases.